Based-IT/hashinbatch/README.md

 # muchhash
 Script to generate hashes in batch from a plain text file.
 Useful for brute force cracking.
+Output directed to stdout for easier commandline integration.

 ##### USAGE: